California to transform prison with death row legacy

 The plan marks a massive shift in how the state would shape the fates of those behind bars.

-Newsom announced a moratorium on executions in 2019, but nearly 700 inmates remain on death row today.
+Newsom announced a moratorium on executions in 2019, but nearly 700 people remain on death row today.

 Death sentences in California have declined over the years, and the state last executed an inmate in 2006.